Leaning Out of Windows: Art and Physics Collaborations through Aesthetic Transformations

 Co-investigators: Dr. Caroline Langill and Dr. Lizzie Muller

-Curating Lively Objects, hosted by the Banff International Curatorial Institute (BICI), brought together a small and focused group of Canadian and Australian researchers and practitioners (both independent and institutionally affiliated) from the fields of art history and curatorial practice.
+Curating Lively Objects, hosted by the Banff International Curatorial Institute in 2015 (BICI), brought together a small and focused group of Canadian and Australian researchers and practitioners (both independent and institutionally affiliated) from the fields of art history and curatorial practice.
 It built on Dr. Langill’s and Dr. Muller’s collaborative research to consider the notion of lively objects – including, but not limited to media art works – and their potential for disrupting the mono-disciplinary structures of the exhibitionary complex.
 It examined the agency of such objects within curatorial practice and audience experience, and ask how we might reconsider modes and venues of display in response to this agency.
 In particular the group explored the implications of such objects and practices for the future of museums, galleries and other cultural organisations as sites of knowledge production.

 Maggie Groat, of another natural history, 2011